-The history behind the CFA is decades old; it actually used to be called the PAE (Physical Aptitude Exam).
-The major difference between this fitness test and other PRTs in the military is the use of the shuttle run and the kneeling basketball throw.
-This article will assist Naval Academy, Air Force Academy and Military Academy (West Point) candidates with this universal fitness exam.
+The history behind the CFA is decades old; it used to be called the the physical aptitude exam, or PAE.
+The major difference between this fitness test and other physical readiness tests (PRTs) in the military is the use of the shuttle run and the kneeling basketball throw.
+This article will assist Naval Academy, Air Force Academy and U.S. Military Academy (West Point) candidates with this universal fitness exam.

-The fitness test is a 40 minute exam that requires the candidates to perform a list of exercises in order, and in accordance to strict time regulations.
+The fitness test is a 40-minute exam that requires the candidates to perform a list of exercises in order, and in accordance to strict time regulations.

-4) Crunches 1:00
+4. Crunches 1:00

-Helpful Tips for the CFA
+Helpful tips for the CFA

-Exercises to assist with pushups are the following:
+Exercises to assist with push-ups:

 Crunches in 1:00

-For more info see:
+For more information, see:

 These tips will assist the candidate seeking to serve our country as an officer in the military.
 Getting into one of the service academies is tough and requires extreme effort in academics, college entrance exams, athletics, community service and leadership.
-So stay busy in high school doing as much as you can to improve your chances of getting accepted.
+So stay busy in high school, doing as much as you can to improve your chances of getting accepted.
 The CFA is just one of many ways the admission board will evaluate you.
 Good luck.
-Any questions?

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.